karate

 What are gradings and do I have to do them?

 Grading is a way of testing you on the content you have learnt.
-The period to grade is approx. every three months based on training twice a week.
+The period to grade is approximately every three months based on training twice a week.
 If you pass you will receive your next belt.
 This is the path to Black Belt, we do not insist on you grading after the first one, the choice is yours.

 What benefits will I get from training/learning karate at KSD?